Registration as actor in EUDAMED

 Actors obliged to register

-From May 28th, 2026, on the use of the Actuator Module of EUDAMED is mandatory.
-Thus, from that date, the following economic operators must be registered in EUDAMED before placing products (which are not custom-made) on the market:
+From May 28th, 2026, the use of the EUDAMED Actor, Product and Certificate Modules will be mandatory.
+Consequently, from this date, the following economic operators must be registered in EUDAMED before placing products (other than custom-made devices) on the market:

 Registration process